 I can say this about my experience volunteering this year for the annual homeless “point in time” (PIT) count compared to the last time I participated in 2019: The employees of the Los Angeles Homeless Services Authority (LAHSA) were nicer and more competent.
 Unlike 2019 they didn’t get into an argument with each other in front of volunteers over how to count people dwelling in tents and vehicles.
 Unfortunately, that’s pretty much where the good news ends.

 I was there with my friends Jessica and David.
-We wanted to volunteer and also to see how the whole thing worked two years into the COVID pandemic, Homeless Industrial Complex and such.
+We wanted to volunteer and also to see how the whole thing worked two years into the COVID pandemic.
 Double bluff.
-As soon as we stepped on the manicured lawn of the city affordable housing development playing host to this particular part of the count, a woman who described herself as a volunteer accosted us and unintentionally set the tone for the night.
+As soon as we stepped on the manicured lawn of the city affordable housing development playing host to this particular region of the count, a woman who described herself as a volunteer accosted us and unintentionally set the tone for the night.
 She was collecting signatures on a petition to put a voter initiative on the November ballot to increase homeless funding in L.A.
 While perhaps not strictly illegal it was unpalatable for a public entity to allow self-interested politicking during the official homeless count.
 And suffice it to say the Homeless Industrial Complex’s big problem isn’t a lack of funds.

 In any event she didn’t have many people to pitch.
 Around a hundred volunteers had registered for the 2022 count in Venice, but the sign-in sheets were as blank when we returned at the end of our count as they were when we arrived.
 Maybe two dozen showed up on the coldest night of winter to walk and drive around Venice counting people living on the streets.
 The mercury hovered in the low 40s and Accuweather’s real feel estimate was 37, which in L.A. qualifies as positively sub-arctic.
 It’s a fair bet that few people were eager to walk around in the freezing cold in the midst of the ongoing COVID pandemic, vaccinated or not.
 In fact it was a double whammy, the cold keeping some would-be volunteers inside and a date change because of the omicron surge taking it off other people’s radars altogether.